What Makes Melania Trump So Special? [Opinion]

 “Do I agree with him all the time?
 No. I think it is good for a healthy relationship.
 I am not a ‘yes’ person.
 No matter who you are married to, you still need to lead your life.”

-Over the past few months, she has been falsely accused of many things but at the end of the day, she has come out as a winner and proved her haters that there is more to her and if given an opportunity, she is willing to do anything to help every American citizen.
+Over the past few months, she has been falsely accused of many things, but at the end of the day, she has come out as a winner and proved her to her haters that there is more to her and if given an opportunity, she is willing to do anything to help every American citizen.

-In respect to help the women who face domestic abuse at home and in society, First Lady Melania has even announced that along with her team, she is going to eradicate all the bullies from their free world.
+In order to help the women who face domestic abuse at home and in society, First Lady Melania has even announced that, along with her team, she is going to eradicate all the bullies from their free world.

 “It is never OK when a 12-year-old girl or boy is mocked, bullied or attacked.
 It is terrible when that happens on the playground and it is unacceptable when it’s done by someone with no name hiding on the internet.”